 Even more comfortable shoes, like sneakers, can still leave you with very sore feet if your arches aren’t properly supported.
 Look for shoes with existing arch support, or buy supportive insoles if your shoes don’t have them.
 You may need insoles even for shoes that already have support if it isn’t adequate.
 Investing in some socks with arch support bands is a good idea as well.

 In extreme conditions cracked skin is inevitable, but it’s also a result of untreated dry skin issues.
 Cracked skin may appear chapped as well, and will likely bleed.
 It’s best to treat dry skin before it begins cracking.
-However, if you work in a job where your feet sweat or they are exposed to water for prolonged periods, you will need to make sure you dry your feet when you get home, and use foot repair cream diligently.
+However, if you work in a job where your feet sweat or are exposed to water for prolonged periods, you will need to make sure you dry your feet when you get home, and use foot repair cream diligently.

 How to Choose the Best Foot Cream for Sore Feet

 Not all foot creams are made equally.
 Deciding which cream to choose can be a bit of a chore if you don’t know what to look for.
 There are foot lotions, creams, and so much more.
-In this section, I’ll clear up those questions by going over what you need to look for when choosing a foot cream.
+In this section, we’ll clear up those questions by going over what you need to look for when choosing a foot cream.

 Determining your Foot Issues

 We already went over why your feet are sore, but you will need to consider those factors in order to choose the best foot cream.
 No matter how good a foot cream is, you won’t be able to treat bunions or other bone issues with a cream.
-You can, however, ease the pain a bit.
+You may, however, be able to ease the pain a bit.
 You may want to avoid putting cream on when you have blisters.
 The best thing to do is to cover the blisters with a bandage or pads designed for blisters.

 If you only have one issue, you may choose to look for creams that target your problem.
 If you just have cracked feet, you will want an intensive repair foot cream, but if you just have dry feet, you may opt for a less intense softening foot cream.